-Human-Interventional Studies/Clinical Trials
+Human-Interventional Research Studies/Clinical Trials

-This site provides information and guidance of interest to researchers who lead or support health and social care human-interventional studies which are sponsored by the University.
+This site provides information and guidance of interest to researchers who lead or support health and social care human-interventional research studies which are sponsored by the University.

-Definition of a Human-Interventional Study
+Definition of a Health or Social Care Human-Interventional Research Study

 - Human-interventional studies involving surgery and other interventional procedures (i.e. trials that seek to improve surgical interventions (e.g. determining whether early surgery is more reliable than deferred surgery for a particular type of disease) & also studies such as those involving interventional radiology);

 - Human-interventional studies of diagnostic tests (e.g. tests for tuberculosis);